Alumni Spotlight: Randy Neal

 An official visit to UVA followed for Neal, who met future classmates Symmion Willis and Joe Crocker during his stay in Charlottesville.
 “Had a great time,” said Neal, who signed with Virginia in February 1991.

-Slade, who still holds the ACC record sacks, was a junior that fall, and Neal impressed him from the start.
+Slade, who still holds the ACC record for career sacks, was a junior that fall, and Neal impressed him from the start.

 “I remember he was very smart, very intense,” Slade said.
 “For a young guy, he caught on real fast.
 He was very big, very physical, and he was very coachable.
 He did a really good job of being intentional and learning from the older guys.
 He was a New Jersey guy, so he had some toughness about him.
 He just fit in.”